KainNhantumbo/toono-community-app/README.md

 npm run build
 ```

-Don't forget to put the following environment variables on your `.env.local` file:
+Make sure to include the following environment variables in your ``.env.local`` or ``.env`` file.
+For a complete list of required variables, refer to the .env.example file.

 ```bash
 # THE SERVER API BASE URL